 Behavioral science offers nutrition services and programs powerful new tools to accelerate nutrition social and behavior change (SBC).
+Check out these examples of design innovation applied to nutrition in the Design Innovations Resource Collection.
 USAID Advancing Nutrition collaborates with Breakthrough ACTION, USAID’s global flagship SBC program, to apply behavioral science innovations to three common nutrition SBC cases, including—

 - audience segmentation to help policymakers and programs designers better tailor efforts to improve women’s dietary diversity